JAIMINLSP/Writings/README.md

 # Writings
-These Writings serve as output for my thoughts.
+These Writings serve as an output for my thoughts.
 I like to think they are constructive and well thought out, but they may lack insight at the time of their writing.
 Therefore, I ask for those who read this to take these things into account:
 - The last thing I want to do is cause offence, be judgmental or be arrogant.
 So, if you see elements of these things in my writings, please know that I do not wish for such elements to be there.
 - My thoughts can seem like those out of a fantasy, especially if I talk about a topic such as politics, the future, or religion.
 What I ask is simply forgiveness if I seem to be lacking in proper knowledge within these topics, but I would also you to know that I try my best to be knowledgeable.
 - More than anything I wish for my writings to give some sort of foundation for more thought and more discussion in whatever area or field I touch on, so I hope that this collection of mine holds value and is enjoyable to read.